Free fuel / usage log sheet

 - Manager sign-off: fleet manager or supervisor review and acknowledgement.

-How to use a fuel usage log sheet
+How to use this fuel / usage log sheet

-- Fill in the fleet or site name, reporting period and supervisor details at the top of the register.
+- Fill in the fleet or site name, reporting period and supervisor details at the top of the register.: Enter the company or fleet name, site location, the month and year for the reporting period, and the name of the responsible supervisor who will review the completed log at period end.

-- At the start of each shift or trip, note the odometer reading (for vehicles) or hour meter reading (for plant).
+- At the start of each shift or trip, note the odometer reading (for vehicles) or hour meter reading (for plant).: Record the reading before the vehicle or plant item moves.
+For vehicles, use the dashboard odometer.
+For plant and equipment, use the hour meter on the instrument panel.
+This becomes the baseline for calculating distance or hours used.

-- At the point of refuelling, record the date, vehicle/asset ID, operator name, current odometer/hours reading and the number of litres dispensed.
+- At the point of refuelling, record the date, vehicle/asset ID, operator name, current odometer/hours reading and the number of litres dispensed.: Fill in the entry immediately at the fuel point while the pump display is visible.
+Record the exact litres to one decimal place.
+Match the vehicle registration or asset ID to the correct row to avoid cross-asset errors.

-- Calculate the distance (km) or hours used since the last reading and record in the Distance/Hours column.
+- Calculate the distance (km) or hours used since the last reading and record in the Distance/Hours column.: Subtract the previous odometer or hour meter reading from the current reading.
+This figure enables fuel consumption rate calculations such as litres per 100 km or litres per operating hour for benchmarking.

 - Enter the cost of the fill and the fuel type (e.g. Diesel, ULP).
-Note the location or fuel supplier.
+Note the location or fuel supplier.: Record the total dollar amount from the fuel receipt.
+Specify the fuel type, as diesel and petrol have different cost and consumption profiles.
+Note the fuel station name or on-site tank to support supplier reconciliation.

 Get the free template

-Enter your email above to download the fuel usage log sheet.
+Enter your email above to download the full fuel / usage log sheet as a PDF.

-Back to download formHow often should fuel logs be completed?
+Back to download formHow often should you complete this log / register?

 Fuel logs should be completed at every refuelling event.
 Not weekly or daily, but in real time each time fuel is added to a vehicle or piece of plant.
 Operators should fill in the log immediately after refuelling while readings are accurate and quantities are known.
 Waiting until the end of the day or week leads to errors and estimated figures that may not satisfy ATO or auditing requirements.